-Full-time residential students may, with the permission of the instructor, register to audit one Fletcher course per semester.
+Full-time (enrolled in 12.0 credits) residential students may, with the permission of the instructor, register to audit one Fletcher course per semester.
 This is in addition to the normal full course load.
-Upon satisfaction of requirements specified by the instructor, the audit will be recorded on the student's transcript as a Certified Audit (CA).
-In all other cases, including language courses for audit taken at Tufts, courses will be graded with Audit (AU) and do not appear on the student's transcript.
+Upon satisfaction of requirements specified by the instructor, the audit will be recorded on the student's transcript as a Certified Audit "CA".
+In all other cases, including language courses for audit taken at Tufts, courses will be graded with Audit "AU" in SIS and do not appear on the student's Fletcher transcript.
 Audits may not satisfy degree requirements.
 There is no additional tuition charge for auditing a class.
 Audit registration forms will not be accepted after the audit registration deadline indicated in the Academic Calendar.
 Students who are reinstated for the purposes of graduation may not enroll in a course for audit.
 Students who are reinstated for the purposes of continuing their academic career may enroll in one course for audit in any semester where they are enrolling full time in coursework for credit.